Jun-Lucis/BIG-theory/README.md

 The current numerical results should be interpreted with the following cautions:

-- The thresholds are finite-time thresholds at \(T=0.4\).
+* The thresholds are finite-time thresholds at $T=0.4$.
-- The absolute threshold values are resolution-dependent.
+* The absolute threshold values are resolution-dependent.
-- The model is a simplified nonlinear dissipative field system.
+* The model is a simplified nonlinear dissipative field system.
+* The reported trends are numerical evidence, not rigorous mathematical proofs.
-- Broader interpretations involving life, cognition, civilization, or AI remain speculative unless separately modeled.
+* Broader interpretations involving life, cognition, civilization, or AI remain speculative unless separately modeled.
-- The results are numerical evidence, not rigorous mathematical proofs.
+* The term "information" in BIG is used as a structural and geometric concept, not as a fully formalized Shannon-information theory in the current numerical work.

+---

+## Current conclusion

+The strongest current BIG numerical conclusion is:

+> In a degenerate mixed-gradient dissipative field, compact boundary structures show smooth quadratic landing, and finite-time runaway thresholds are systematically shifted by boundary anisotropy.

+In simpler words:

+> Boundaries are not passive edges.
+> Their shape can influence whether a structure persists or fails.

 ---

 ## Author

 **Jun Lucis**
 Independent research

 ---